fhiso/sources-and-citations/rdfa-bindings.md

 This *formatted citation* is correctly tagged with the *language tag* `en` denoting English.
 This is because, even though the book's title is French, the citation as a whole is in English.
-Had the citation been writen in French, the edition would have been written "2ᵉ éd" rather than "2nd ed".
+Had the citation been written in French, the edition would have been written "2ᵉ éd" rather than "2nd ed".

 This example contains three *citation elements*.
 The `authorName` and